SBFrancies/RobotWars/README.md

 3) Have a penalty system for if the robots attempt to move outside the grid or collide

 4) Allow the robots to move in turn rather than consecutively

+5) Persist the move list to allow moves to be replayed or rewound

 ## Credits